-Part II: Definitions: The following selected terms are defined in an effort to facilitate a more thorough understanding of The Code.
-This list is not intended to be a complete list of all the terms referenced in The Code that might require interpretation or clarification.
-The Dean of Students, or designee, shall make the final determination on the definition of any term found in The Code.
+Part II: Definitions: The following selected terms are defined in an effort to facilitate a more thorough understanding of the Code.
+This list is not intended to be a complete list of all the terms referenced in the Code that might require interpretation or clarification.
+The Dean of Students, or designee, shall make the final determination on the definition of any term found in the Code.

 - 1. "Administrative Conference Agreement" means the final agreement regarding violations and/or sanctions agreed upon between the Conduct Officer and the student or Student Organization. - 2.
-"Administrative Review Officer" means a University staff member who is authorized to determine the appropriate resolution of an alleged violation of The Code, conduct an Administrative Review, and/or to impose sanctions or affect other remedies, including remedial measures, as appropriate. - 3.
+"Administrative Review Officer" means a University staff member who is authorized to determine the appropriate resolution of an alleged violation of the Code, conduct an Administrative Review, and/or to impose sanctions or affect other remedies, including remedial measures, as appropriate. - 3.
 "Administrative Review Committee" means one or two University Administrative Review Officers who review the investigation report submitted by the conduct officer and are responsible for issuing a formal decision in the matter - 4.
-"Advisor" means any person who accompanies a respondent, a complainant, or a victim for the limited purpose of providing support and guidance.
-An advisor will not directly address the Conduct Officer, or Administrative Review Officer, question witnesses, or otherwise actively participate in the Student Conduct Process, including the Appellate Process.
-Requests to change proposed meetings to accommodate an Advisor's schedule will not be considered. - 5.
-"Appellate body" means any person or persons authorized by the Provost, Vice Chancellor for Student Affairs, or designee, to conduct a review of a decision reached by an the Administrative Review Committee. - 6.
+"Advisor" means any person who accompanies a Respondent or a Complainant for the limited purpose of providing support, guidance, and counsel.
+Students may consult with an advisor during an investigatory meeting or hearing; however, an advisor will not speak on behalf of the student, question witnesses, or otherwise actively participate in the Student Conduct Process, including the Appellate Process.
+Advisors may participate in the Title IX Grievance Process, including conducting cross-examination during the hearing, as is described in that process. - 5.
+"Appellate body" means any person or persons authorized by the Provost, Vice Chancellor for Student Affairs, or designee, to conduct a review of a decision reached by an Administrative Review Committee. - 6.
 "Business day" means any day, Monday through Friday, that the University is open for regular business. - 7.
 "Coercion" is the use of an unreasonable amount of pressure to engage in sexual activity.
 Coercion does not begin when the initiator makes an initial sexual advance.
-Coercion begins when the initiator continues to pressure another, through the use of psychological/emotional pressure, alcohol, drugs, threat, intimidation, or force, to engage in sexual behavior, when a reasonable person would realize that the other does not want to engage in sexual activity. - 8.
+Coercion begins when the initiator continues to pressure another, through the use of undue psychological/emotional pressure, alcohol, drugs, threat, intimidation, or force, to engage in sexual behavior, when a reasonable person would realize that the other doesnot want to engage in sexual activity. - 8.
 "Community Restitution Project" means an assignment of an appropriate service project that will benefit the University community, responsible student, or others. - 9.
 "Conduct file" means the printed/written/electronic file which may include but is not limited to incident report(s), email and written correspondence, witness statements, and discipline history.
-Conduct file records, including those resulting in a finding of "responsible," for discipline and academic violations are maintained by the

-University for a period of at least seven (7) years from the date of the incident.
-Records within the conduct file are subject to the protections and release provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, as it may be amended from time-to-time, as well as any other privacy or confidentiality laws applicable to the University.
+Conduct file records, including those resulting in a finding of "responsible," for discipline and academic violations are maintained by the University for a period of at least seven (7) years from the date of the incident.
+Records within the conduct file are subject to the protections and release provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, as well as any other privacy or confidentiality laws applicable to the University.